-Bill the Bastard was a fiery, cranky chestnut gelding famous for his buck… but he was one of Australia’s greatest war horses and became a legend, famed for his incredible stamina and for saving many soldiers’ lives.
-An Australian-bred waler, Bill earned his not so illustrious nickname ‘Bill the Bastard’ because he was famous for his incredible bucks, unseating rider after rider after rider.
-But it was his relationship with Michael Shanahan, which gave the fierce chestnut the chance to become the hero he was meant to be.
-Shanahan was years ahead of his time and a brilliant horseman, forming a strong bond with Bill based on trust and respect.
-Despite his far from salubrious reputation, Bill’s spirit became hugely important and he became known for being fearless, standing his ground in an ambush and using his instinct and keen sense of smell to warn his rider if danger lay ahead.
+Bill the Bastard was a big, fiery, cranky chestnut gelding famous for his buck… but he was one of Australia’s greatest war horses and became a legend, famed for his incredible stamina and for saving many soldiers’ lives.
+An Australian-bred Waler, Bill earned his not-so-illustrious nickname thanks to his incredible bucks, unseating rider after rider.

+It was Bill’s relationship with Major Michael Shanahan that gave the fierce chestnut the chance to become the hero he was meant to be.
+Shanahan was years ahead of his time and a brilliant horseman, forming a strong bond with Bill based on trust, respect and liquorice treats.
+Despite his far from salubrious reputation, Bill became known for being fearless, standing his ground in an ambush and using his instincts and keen sense of smell to warn his rider if danger lay ahead.

 Shanahan and Bill were among the 100,000 horses who fought in the pivotal Battle of Romani, in the 50 degree heat of the desert.
 With the Turks and Australians just 35 metres apart, the battle was fierce, with the right flank under assault.
 Amidst the fray, Shanahan spotted four Tasmanian troopers surrounded by Turks, unable to escape after their horses had either fled or been shot.
 Bill stood his ground and even resisted his natural urge to buck as the soldiers scrambled aboard – three men on his back and one balanced on each stirrup.
 He galloped through the soft sand and gunfire for over a kilometre to bring them to safety, thus earning Shanahan the Distinguished Service Order.